Advisory Board Member: Mr. David Wales

 David is the Founder of SharedAim, a company established to help organisations deliver excellent customer experience and enhance organisational performance.
 He is also the International Research Lead for the National Fire Chiefs Council, which he undertakes on a voluntary and part-time basis.

-David is studying for an MSc in Risk, Crisis and Disaster Management at the University of Leicester.
-His dissertation will make the case for recognising the role of the public as first responders to dwelling fires, which stems from his belief that services should be ‘done with’ and not ‘done to’.
+David graduated from the University of Leicester with an MSc in Risk, Crisis and Disaster Management.
+His dissertation made a case for recognising the role of the public as first responders to dwelling fires, which stems from his belief that services should be ‘done with’ and not ‘done to’.

 During a distinguished career in the Fire and Rescue Service (FRS), David gained significant experience in all aspects of emergency planning and response.
 Most notably, he led the initial UK response to the first major fire in the Channel Tunnel, for which he was awarded a commendation.